devops329/devops/instruction/playwright/playwright.md

 ### Recording a test

-We can create our test by using the VS Code Playwright extensions ability to recording the interactions with the browser.
+We can create our test by using the VS Code Playwright extension's ability to record the interactions with the browser.
 To start the recording press the `Record new` new option found under the `Playwright panel` of the Test Explorer side pane.

 > ![Playwright record test](playwrightRecordTest.gif)